Are you planning to open a salon and wondering what equipment you need?

 Is it Optimized for Your Salon Floor Plan?

-Styling stations will take up space so you want a solution that fits your floor plan.
-There are styling units that are double sided in case you want stylist to work on both sides of them mirror and there are also the ones that separate mirror from storage.
+Styling stations will take up space, so you want a solution that fits your floor plan.
+There are styling units that are double-sided in case you want the stylist to work on both sides of the mirror, and there are also ones that separate the mirror from storage.
 The solution that is right for you depends on how you want to lay out your salon.

 Does the Design Fit Your Salon Image?

-I’d recommend you to keep the design of your styling station simple.
-The styling stations should last for a while so if you get something that is trendy right now it may look dated in a few years.
+I’d recommend you keep the design of your styling station simple.
+The styling stations should last for a while, so if you get something that is trendy right now, it may look dated in a few years.
 So I’d recommend you to go with a simple design and rather use other decorative elements in your salon to bring to life the atmosphere.

-This way your stations can last for years while you can easily and more frequently update the look and feel of your salon instead of having a very advanced styling station that you are tired of just a year after purchase and that make it difficult to easily change the look and feel of your salon.
+This way, your stations can last for years while you can easily and more frequently update the look and feel of your salon instead of having a very advanced styling station that you are tired of just a year after purchase and that makes it difficult to easily change the look and feel of your salon.

 Is it Practical to Work With?

-Finally it should be easy for you and your stylists to work at the styling station.
-This is the most important part as you’ll go crazy after a while if you do not have the space you need in the stations to work with your client, tools, products.
-So don’t go blind on a good looking design but make sure there is place for all you need at the station.
+Finally, it should be easy for you and your stylists to work at the styling station.
+This is the most important part, as you’ll go crazy after a while if you do not have the space you need in the stations to work with your client, tools, and products.
+So don’t go blind on a good-looking design, but make sure there is a place for all you need at the station.